 How do i work on Corporate Photography, my way!

+Basically there will be enquiry made.
+I either talked on the phone or through email with the potential client.
 Once the fee for my corporate photography service is successfully agreed upon.
-I will request to do a scouting at the client’s office to understand the place am going to work at.
-Is also a chance to build up rapport with the client on the ground rather than only through the phone or email.
-Unless the point of contact is not based here, which happened occasionally.
+I will request to do a scouting at the client’s office to understand their office surrounding.
+This is also an opportunity to build rapport with the client on the ground rather than communicating through the phone or email.
+Unless the point of contact is not based here, which always happened.

-Each time without fail, i will introduce myself to the person i am going to work with.
-Shake the person’s hand, the name of the person so i can communicate better when directing for poses.
+On the day itself, i will always be on location an hour earlier to prepare.
+When the shoot commence.
+I will introduce myself to the person i am going to work with.
+Shake hand, ask for the name of the person so i can communicate better when directing for poses.

-I will give instruction to the person to either stand or sit according to the client’s brief, i have pre marked a spot for the positioning.
-I will brief the person what is expected and also share how the picture is going to turn out, as i wanted the person to have an idea what is happening or excited about.
+I will give instruction to the person to either stand or sit, depending on the client’s brief, i have a designated spot for my subject to position, at the same time briefed the person what is expected and also share how the picture is going to turn out; i want the person to have an idea what is going to happen.

-Usually the first few pictures serve as a warm up for my subject.
+The first few pictures usually is a warm up for my subject.
 Allowing the person to get used to my camera or presence.
 Some people i came across were nervous, scare or stiff.
 I think is understandable.
 Posing in front of the camera can be a little nerve wrecking.
 I always double check to make sure the person is comfortable in whatever pose i request.

 If the person is not comfortable during the shoot, i can sense it immediately.
 That’s what i like about shooting through the viewfinder.
 It has a hidden power to see through a man’s thought.
 I have to communicate more to make sure the person is at ease.